Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 **Firmware binary** - This is the main firmware for the Duet boards, and there is a specific version for each Duet board.
 The main firmware for all boards except Duet 3 Mini 5+ is supplied as a .bin file; for the Duet 3 Mini 5+ it is a .uf2 file.

 **In-App programmer (IAP) binary** - This file is needed on the SD card and does the job of programming the firmware.
 There is a specific version for each Duet board.
 They don’t change with every firmware release, but new versions often accompany major firmware releases.
 You will get a message if it is missing, with the filename it expects, and (in DWC 3.3 and later) the location it expects to find it.
-Download the correct file from the matching firmware release, don't just rename an existing IAP file.
+If it is missing, check the firmware version your Duet is currently using, and download the iap file from the matching firmware version on the [Duet3D Github repository](https://github.com/Duet3D/RepRapFirmware/releases/).
+If the IAP file isn't included in the 'Assets' list of that firmware release, it should be in the .zip file for that release.

 **WiFi firmware binary** - Required for the ESP8266-based WiFi board on the Duet 2 WiFi and Duet 3 Mini 5+ WiFi.
 Use the same version that is supplied with the firmware you are flashing.